Summary

 Insofar as the Fund makes sustainable investments with climate change mitigation as the environmental goal, it is assessed in line with the EU Taxonomy that the investment does not cause significant harm to other goals following the EU Taxonomy.
 As part of the assessment, climate risk analysis is carried out for sustainable investments.

-Sustainability indicators monitored include the use of renewable energy, energy efficiency, facilities for electric vehicles, and the number of certified properties.
+Sustainability indicators monitored include the production of renewable energy, energy efficiency, facilities for electric vehicles and the number of certified properties.

 No sustainable investment objective